rd-alliance-ddri/research-data-switchboard/README.md

 	v1/src/Export - Software to export final graphs into JSON files v1/src/Libraries - Additional libraries sources
 	v1/src/Loaders - Software to load data into Neo4J database
-	v1/src/Web - Collapseble Grants Demo web site skeleton.
+	v1/src/Web - Collapsible Grants Demo web site skeleton.

-Srarting fresh Neo4J instance
+Starting a fresh Neo4J instance
 ---

 The package will require a fresh Neo4j instance.
-The connection to instance will be performed via Neo4J webservice located at localhost:7474 port.
-To start a fresh Neo4J instance, please locate a Neo4J sources and copy it into folder v1/neo4j.
+The connection to the instance will be performed via Neo4J web service located at localhost:7474 port.
+To start a fresh Neo4J instance, please locate a Neo4J sources and copy it into v1/neo4j folder.
 If you have Neo4J archive in the same folder, please execute:

 	$ tar -xvf neo4j-community-2.1.5-unix.tar.gz
 	$ mkdir research-data-switchboard/v1/neo4j